heisarzola/unity-development-tools/Extensions/README.md

 ## Extension Classes Acknowledgments

 * [kir-avramenko](https://github.com/kir-avramenko/DebugLog-Helper) for the Rich Text Tags methods on StringExtension.
+The original intention of these was to beautify the console outputs, but they can also be used for components that support rich text, so they were renamed and re-purposed.